zk/optimystic/README.md

 Knuth entered a question, waited for the response, then entered another question, as opposed to pasting the entire list of 20 questions.
 I think this because of questions 6 and 7, and other clues.

 To recreate Knuth's process I've written a small program that build the message chain by looping over the list of questions and concatenation the next response onto that chain.
 This means that later questions have the full context of answers (and questions!) from previous iterations.
+The system message is blank.

 Each question is then combined with the full answer list and critique from Knuth's post, fed to the LLM with the instructions to score each answer as PASS / FAIL, with explanation, with respect to Knuth's critique of that particular question.
 I issue one request per question as the original post takes up a significant portion of GPT4's token budget for the model I'm using (`gpt4`).